mathwhiz1212/daplie-tools/README.md

 Note: (ANAME and FWD records are not yet supported)

-## Dyanmic DNS with Raspberry Pi, Router, cron, etc
+## Dynamic DNS with Raspberry Pi, Router, cron, etc

 1. Set ip address to each device (names are arbitrary)
 2. Set the device to corresponding domains